mjordan/islandora_workbench/README.md

    * The [Requests](https://2.python-requests.org/en/master/) library
 * An [Islandora 8](https://islandora.ca/) repository
    * The JSON:API module is not enabled by default.
 You must enable it manually.
-   * Drupal's REST API must have "basic" authentication enabled (it is on by default for JSON:API)
    * You must enable the following two REST Resources at `admin/config/services/rest`:
      * Field
      * Field storage